 Handling disciplinary appeals

 If an employee disagrees with the conclusion reached after a disciplinary hearing, they may choose to appeal against it.
 Your disciplinary policy should tell them who they should contact regarding an appeal.

-An appeal hearing should allow the employee to make their case again and explain why they disagree with the decision.
-Ideally their case should be heard by someone other than the person who held the initial disciplinary hearing – if this is not possible, the case should at least be looked at impartially and reconsidered.
+Taking Disciplinary Action – Ideally their case should be heard by someone other than the person who held the initial disciplinary hearing – if this is not possible, the case should at least be looked at impartially and reconsidered.